All blog posts

 Where can you get deposit refunds?

-You can get the deposit back at any store that sells these containers and at supermarkets that offer these containers.
-In addition, special collection bins can also be placed in public places, such as parks or train stations.
+You can get your deposit back at any store that sells these containers and at supermarkets that offer them.
+Special collection bins can also be placed in public places, such as parks or train stations.

 What happens if you don't turn in packaging?